 - (a) Likely more so today!
 It is extremely rare to see anyone try to imitate or emulate Pope.
 Seriously, I doubt that few would have heard of Pope let alone be capable of imitating him.
-Those who have tried, yes commendable. - (b) Nothing better could be written or spoken.
+Those who have tried, yes commendable. - (b) No truer word could be written or spoken.
 Pope's work was inspired (he was inspired is probably better) by Dryden.
 It is interesting to note that Eliot was fond of Dryden as a critic, poet and playwright himself.
-The consensus is the Pope perfected the riming couplet, and even better than Dryden. - (c) Here is a little praise for Smith's effort.
+The consensus is the Pope perfected the riming couplet, and my opinion is even better than Dryden. - (c) Here is a little praise for Smith's effort.
 Perhaps some modesty on behalf of Eliot.
 He is referring to The Fire Sermon from his The Waste Land.
-The point of being destroyed is not correct, but more the case is that many lines were canceled from the typescripts.
+The point of being destroyed is not really correct, but more the case that many lines were canceled from the typescripts.
 Eliot was fond of traditional meter and iambic pentameter, but Pound was after something different, something new.
 At times you would find an iambic pentameter verse in which one word was canceled resulting in something quite new and effective.
 But cancel the right word in the right line.
-As for the suggestion that Smith should destroy his verses, I believe that would be difficult and the outcome depends on the relationship between Eliot and Smith as to how the comment was made.
-Smith was himself a critic and educator and an occasional contributor to the Criterion.
-Eliot would later support Smith's application for Professor of English at Fribourg.
+As for the suggestion that